 Their accounts contradicted statements by Silsby, of Meridian, Idaho.

-so deeply in need of, most of all, God's love and his compassion," she
+"Theyare very precious kids that have lost their homes and families and areso deeply in need of, most of all, God's love and his compassion," shesaid.

 Many parents jumped at the offer.